-UniTS - Building a Unified Time Series Model
+UniTS - A Unified Multi-Task Time Series Model

 The machine learning community has long pursued the development of unified models capable of handling multiple tasks.
 Such unified and general-purpose models have been developed for language and vision, where a single pretrained foundation model can be adapted to new tasks with little or no additional training via multi-task learning, few-shot learning, zero-shot learning, and prompt learning.